apache/spark/docs/structured-streaming-programming-guide.md

   - Cannot use streaming aggregations before joins.

-  - Cannot use mapGroupsWithState and flatMapGroupsWithState in Update mode cannot before joins.
+  - Cannot use mapGroupsWithState and flatMapGroupsWithState in Update mode before joins.

 ### Streaming Deduplication